Full of beautiful colors, juicy fruits, and hearty toppings, this Healthy Fruit Cereal is a fun and delicious way to enjoy cereal in the morning!

 That means I now eat cereal with more whole grains and less processed sugar (I'm talking about you Homemade Bran Flakes Cereal) OR I enjoy a big bowl of this colorful fruit cereal!

 Is cereal healthy?

 If you want to eat a bowl of sugary cereal, eat the bowl of sugary cereal!
-If you don’t, you’ll just think about it all day and then probably end up over-eating on it at night.
-However, if you’re looking to eat less-processed, more nutrient-dense foods, be sure to look at the ingredients list on your cereal boxes.
-For example, look for cereals:
+If you don't, you'll just think about it all day and then probably end up over-eating it at night as a midnight snack.

-- that don’t have sugar listed towards the top of the ingredients list
+- don't have sugar listed toward the top of the ingredients list

 Below I'll also share some delicious cereal alternatives that you'll grow to love!

 Everyone has different health goals and needs, so the healthiest cereal for you may not be the healthiest for someone else.